-The third round is an international selection round, which could be aired on TV and internet in countries around the world.
+The third round is an international selection round.
 Candidates who make it into this third selection round will participate in group challenges that demonstrate their suitability to become one of the first humans on Mars, and will take part in longer and more thorough interviews.
 The Mars One Selection Committee will determine who will pass to the final selection round.

 From the first selection series, up to six groups of four will become full time employees of the Mars One astronaut corps, after which they will train for the mission.
 Whole teams and individuals might be selected out during training if they prove not unsuitable for the mission.

 A new group of four astronauts will land on Mars every two years, steadily increasing the settlement’s size.
 Eventually, a living unit will be built from local materials, large enough to grow trees.
 As more astronauts arrive, the creativity applied to settlement expansion will certainly give way to ideas and innovation that cannot be conceived now.
 But it can be expected that the human spirit will continue to persevere, and even thrive in this challenging environment.